Benjamin Callahan | Assistant Professor

 Naga Betrapally | Postdoc

-Naga received a BA in Mathematics from the University of Pennsylvania and a PhD in Bioinformatics from George Mason University before joining the Callahan lab in 2017.
+Naga received a PhD in Bioinformatics from George Mason University before joining the Callahan lab in 2017.
 Naga is working on improving the accuracy of high-resolution amplicon bioinformatics methods, specifically when applied to gene regions of highly variable length such as the ITS region in fungi.